 At the end of each stage a Board of Examiners will decide whether you have passed the stage.
 The outcome will depend on both (1) your average mark in the stage and (2) the marks you obtain for each unit.
-Generally, if you pass each of your units (and, for the MPhys Physics/Physics with Astrophysics programmes, reach any OSA requirement set in addition), you will progress (or, after the final stage, be recommended for an award).
+Generally, if you pass each of your units (and, in a Coexistent Master programme, reach any OSA requirement set in addition), you will progress (or, after the final stage, be recommended for an award).

-If you fail a large number of units (or, for the MPhys Physics/Physics with Astrophysics programmes, do not reach any OSA requirement set in addition), you might fail the stage outright without any opportunity for supplementary assessment.
+If you fail a large number of units (or, in a Coexistent Master programme do not reach any OSA requirement set in addition), you might fail the stage outright without any opportunity for supplementary assessment.
 (Further information on supplementary assessment is provided below.)